Select a language

 We make open source safe and ready for enterprises.
 We fix problems when they arise and share everything we know with everyone who needs it.
 Red Hatters, and open source technologists in general, are inherently helpful.

-We solve customers’ problems whether our technology is at fault or not.
+We solve customers’ problems whether or not our technology is at fault.

 We contribute code and support to the open source community.